kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-03-tracing-in-kyma.md

 ## Limitations

-By default, Jaeger has no persistence enabled and keeps all data in-memory with a retention of 10.000 traces.
+By default, in the production profile, Jaeger has no persistence enabled and keeps all data in-memory with a retention of 10.000 traces.

+The evaluation profile has lower limits.
+For more information about profiles, see [Install Kyma: Choose resource consumption](../../../04-operation-guides/operations/02-install-kyma.md#choose-resource-consumption).

 ## Benefits of distributed tracing